HIPPY Materials and Activities

 During the weekly training sessions, the tutors are afforded many opportunities to build on their experience and gain knowledge and skills that they will take to the workplace, or to further study, after their two years as a HIPPY tutor.

-The fortnightly Home Visits ensure all families are able to participate in HIPPY.
+The weekly Home Visits ensure all families are able to participate in HIPPY.
 The home is the child’s primary learning environment.
 It is a comfortable environment, and childcare and transport are not barriers.

 Because HIPPY Tutors are from the same community and have young children, they have a deep understanding of the families they are supporting, and form trusting relationships.
 The tutors become role models for other parents, many of whom may become HIPPY tutors themselves.